Rules

 RULE 8.4 PERMIT APPLICATIONS PROCEDURE; TERM, RENEWAL, AND AMENDMENT:

-C. Within 60 days after the application is administratively and technically complete the District shall conduct a public hearing on the completed application at a time and location which has been noticed in the same manner as the District's regular monthly Board meetings.
+B. Within 60 days after the application is administratively and technically complete, the District shall conduct a public hearing on the completed application at a time and location which has been noticed in the same manner as the District's regular monthly Board meetings.
 The public hearing may be held in conjunction with any regular or specially called meeting of the Board, or a special meeting may be called solely for the purpose of holding a hearing on an application.

-E. If the Board determines at the initial hearing that no Rule 8.5 hearing is needed, the Board may act immediately on the application at the Board meeting (Section 36.114(c).
+D. If the Board determines at the initial hearing that no Rule 8.5 hearing is needed, the Board may act immediately on the application at the Board meeting.
 The application may be granted in whole or in part as amended.
 The application may be approved only if the Board of Directors finds that the proposed use does not constitute waste and that such use constitutes a use for a beneficial purpose, as those terms are defined in these Rules, or is otherwise consistent with the objective and goals of the District's Management Plan or with these Rules.
 In evaluating whether the application is consistent with the District Management Plan or Rules, the District will consider whether:

-(1) the proposed use of water adversely affects existing groundwater and surface water resources or existing permitted and registered wells;
+(a) the proposed use of water adversely affects existing groundwater and surface water resources or existing permitted and registered wells;

-(2) the proposed use of water is dedicated to a beneficial use and does not constitute waste;
+(b) the proposed use of water is dedicated to a beneficial use and does not constitute waste;

-(3) the proposed water production is consistent with the District Management Plan;
+(c) the proposed water production is consistent with the District Management Plan;

-(4) the applicant has agreed to avoid waste and achieve water conservation;
+(d) the applicant has agreed to avoid waste and achieve water conservation;

-(5) the applicant has agreed that reasonable diligence shall be used to protect groundwater quality and that the applicant shall follow well plugging guidelines at the time of well closure; and
+(e) the applicant has agreed that reasonable diligence shall be used to protect groundwater quality and that the applicant shall follow well plugging guidelines at the time of well closure; and

-(6) the well will meet District spacing and production limits.
+(f) the well will meet District spacing and production limits.

-F. If the application is approved, the District Manager shall issue a permit in accordance with the Board's decision setting forth the name of the owner, location of the well, type of use, maximum number of acre-feet to be produced and any limiting conditions such as requirements for metering, drilling, maintenance and measuring of monitor wells, or annual water quality tests.
+E. If the application is approved at the hearing at which the Board first considers the application, the Board will direct the Manager to prepare a permit or permit amendment in accordance with the Board's decision.
+The permit shall set forth the name of the owner, location of the well, type of use, maximum number of acre-feet to be produced and any limiting conditions such as requirements for metering, drilling, maintenance and measuring of monitor wells, or annual water quality tests.

-G. The effective date of the permit will be 10 days after the date on which the Board's order is signed.
-The permit will include a statement that the permit becomes effective and final on that date.
-Any appeal authorized by Texas Water Code Chapter 36, Subchapter H will run from that effective date
+F. The effective date of the permit or permit amendment will be 10 days after the hearing at which the Board first considers the application.
+The permit will include a statement that the permit becomes effective and final on such date.
+Any appeal authorized by these Rules or Texas Water Code Chapter 36, Subchapter H will run from the effective date of the permit.

 RULE 8.5 - CONTESTED CASE HEARINGS.